mimoo/disco/specification/disco.md

 **`Clone()`**: Returns a copy of the Strobe state.

-# 4. Modifications to the Handshake State
+# 4. Post-handshake phase and modifications to the Handshake State

 Processing the final handshake message via `WriteMessage()` and `ReadMessage()` now returns two new `StrobeState` objects by calling `Split()`.
 The first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
 At this point the `StrobeState` of the `SymmetricState` should not be deleted as it is the first `StrobeState` object returned by `Split()` (and will be used by the initiator to encrypt messages).